Every Day the Same Dream

-Every Day the Same Dream (stylised in sentence case) is a short, 2D art game that puts the player in the role of a man whose life is about to change.
+Every Day the Same Dream (stylised in sentence case) is a short, 2D art game by Paolo Pedercini.
+The player is put in the role of a man whose monotonous life is about to change.
 Developed for the Experimental Gameplay Project at Carnegie Mellon University in 2009, the game has been described as "a beautiful game with a very bleak outlook."
-Italian creator Paolo Pedercini claims it is "a short existential game about alienation and refusal of labor."
+Pedercini says it is "a short existential game about alienation and refusal of labor."
 It has been compared to Passage by Jason Rohrer and Don't Look Back by Terry Cavanagh in that it is "an interesting, potentially fascinating experience."
 The game is offered as freeware under the Creative Commons license CC BY-NC-SA 2.5.

 Plot

 While the game lacks a traditional storyline, the course of events has the player control a white collar worker and guide this avatar through the daily grind.
 If the avatar gets dressed, drives to work, and sits at his cubicle, the dream will restart from the initial bedroom scene.
 An old woman in the elevator offers the cryptic message: "5 more steps and you will be a new person."
 Once the player deviates from the predetermined path and initiates five specific interactions, the dream restarts in a new state with the player's avatar as the only person in the game world.
 When the player next returns to the office and passes the empty cubicles, the avatar stops to watch an identical character leap from the rooftop, and the game ends.